-- clean clothing is worn by food handlers (such as an apron or appropriate jacket) - long hair is tied back or covered with a net (hairspray may be used for fringes to secure hair). - hand and wrist jewellery are not worn while preparing food (e.g. rings and bracelets) - nails are kept short and clean and no nail polish is worn (as it can chip into food and hide dirt under the nails) - strict hand-washing hygiene is adhered to, including washing hands each time they return to the kitchen before continuing with food preparation duties
+- clean clothing is worn by food handlers (such as an apron or appropriate jacket) - long hair is tied back or covered with a net - hand and wrist jewellery are not worn while preparing food (e.g. rings and bracelets) - nails are kept short and clean and no nail polish is worn (as it can chip into food and hide dirt under the nails)

-- wounds or cuts are covered with a brightly coloured, waterproof dressing (that will easily be seen if it falls off), and gloves will be worn over any dressings - staff who are not well will not prepare or handle food.
+- strict hand-washing hygiene is adhered to, including washing hands each time they return to the kitchen before continuing with food preparation duties - gloves to be worn when handling food and tongs used - wounds or cuts are covered with a brightly coloured, waterproof dressing (that will easily be seen if it falls off), and gloves will be worn over any dressings - staff who are not well will not prepare or handle food.